UPPMAX/programming_formalisms/docs/tuesday_intro.md

 Today we will create a class diagram of our project.

+???- info "Learning objectives for pair programming"

+    - Understand why pair programming is important
+    - Understand how good pair programming looks like
+    - Practice pair programming

 After learning about [pair programming](pair_programming/README.md), we will adding stubs of these classes to our project.

+???- info "Learning objectives for TDD"

+    - Understand what TDD is
+    - Understand why TDD is important
+    - Practice TDD

 To be able new features, we will
 [practice test-driven development](tdd/README.md)